-An analysis of potential Underwood Creek habitat changes from an increase in flow from return flow was documented in Appendix H. The analysis found that the estimated increase in water surface elevation with a return flow of 20 cubic feet per second (ft3/sec) (12.9 mgd) was 0.78 foot at 2 cross section survey sites (Appendix H).
-The estimated average velocity at base flow for these locations was 0.85 ft/sec.
+An analysis of potential Underwood Creek habitat changes from an increase in flow from return flow was documented in the Return Flow Plan (Volume 4 of the Application).
+The analysis found that the estimated increase in water surface elevation with a return flow of 20 cubic feet per second (ft3/sec) (12.9 mgd) was 0.78 foot at 2 cross section survey sites.
+The estimated average velocity at baseflow for these locations was 0.85 ft/sec.
 With a return flow range of 11.6 to 20 ft3/sec, the estimated velocities increase to 1.11 to 1.32 ft/sec.
-The flow difference in Underwood Creek with and without return flow in 2005 (a dry year in the recent past) and 2008 (a wet year in the recent past) is shown in graphical and tabular format in Appendix J of the Application.
+The flow difference in Underwood Creek with and without return flow in 2005 (a dry year in the recent past) and 2008 (a wet year in the recent past) is shown in graphical and tabular format in the Return Flow Plan (Volume 4 of the Application).

 According to the literature, the slightly higher velocity generally still would be within the preferred velocity range for the dominant fish species in Underwood Creek.
 Consequently, the slightly higher velocity is not expected to adversely affect the dominant fish species in Underwood Creek.
-Table 6-34 summarizes the habitat preferences and potential changes to habitat with return flow for the dominant fish species in Underwood Creek.
+Table 6-38 summarizes the habitat preferences and potential changes to habitat with return flow for the dominant fish species in Underwood Creek.

-A search of the Wisconsin Natural Heritage Working List (Wisconsin Department of Natural Resources, 2009) and the WDNR Animals, Plants, and Natural Communities Database identified several threatened, endangered, or species of special concern in Underwood Creek area (Table 6-35).
-Because of the physical habitat limitation within Underwood Creek noted in Section 6.3.2.2, it is unlikely any of these species would be present.
+A search of the Wisconsin Natural Heritage Working List (WDNR, 2009) and the WDNR Animals, Plants, and Natural Communities Database identified several threatened, endangered, or species of special concern in the Underwood Creek area (Table 6-39).
+Because of the physical habitat limitation within Underwood Creek noted in Section 6.4.2.2, Size, Flows, and Floodplain, it is unlikely any of these species would be present.

-Return flow will increase the base flow, which will have positive effects on water availability, amount of habitat, and also the fish species that depend upon Underwood Creek.
-These anticipated positive effects are summarized in Appendix H and as follows:
+Return flow will increase the baseflow, which will have positive effects on water availability, amount of habitat, and also the fish species that depend upon Underwood Creek.
+These anticipated positive effects are summarized in the Return Flow Plan (Volume 4 of the Application) and as follows: